ABOUT THE CHIEF BREWING OFFICER

 It's been said that "wellness has a race problem", and I think that problem is multi-pronged.
 Representation, access, and barriers to entry.
 I created Cultured Kombucha because I love brewing and drinking kombucha, but also because I wanted to tackle some of those barriers to wellness.
 Cultured Kombucha exists to create a tribe; a tribe of healthy bacteria conspiring for your good, a tribe of positive and supportive people looking to better themselves and those around them, a tribe of people looking to affect positive change in black and minority communities.
 We're brewing for the culture.

-ABOUT CULTURED KOMBUCHA
+RELAUNCHING CULTURED KOMBUCHA

 BLACK HEALTH IN AMERICA